-Nationwide, the company is requesting the same rate increase, except where required due to regulatory requirements and jurisdiction-specific requirements.
+Nationwide, the company intends to pursue an actuarially equivalent rate level (based on the lifetime loss ratio) in all jurisdictions, except where required due to regulatory and jurisdiction-specific requirements.

 As indicated in the enclosed cover letter, in Maryland, the company is requesting a rate increase phased in over two years pursuant to COMAR 31.14.01.04.A(5).

-This actuarial memorandum reflects the nationwide requested increase, except the requested rate increase in Maryland is reflected in Section 19, the proposed rate tables, and the supplement to the actuarial memorandum.
-The nationwide and Maryland-specific requests are described in Section 2.
+This actuarial memorandum reflects the nationwide requested rate increase, except the requested rate increase in this jurisdiction is reflected in Section 19, the proposed rate tables, and the experience provided in the supplement to the actuarial memorandum.
+The nationwide requested rate increase is described in Section 2 below and the jurisdiction-specific request is described in the enclosed cover letter.